erogenousbeef-zz/BigReactors/Roadmap.md

 ------------
 - WR-CBE receivers do not activate redstone ports in input mode correctly if they are placed directly next to the input port.
 Workaround: Place one tile's worth of redstone (or another mod's redstone wire) between the receiver and the input port.

+- Setting the dormantChunkCacheSize Forge setting to something other than 0 (which is the default) will cause Big Reactors to break in strange and unusual ways.
+This setting is not supported.

 TODO - 0.3: The Coolant Update
 ------------------------------
 ### Graphics